Stop these 6 things to beat depression (lessons from a 50-year old who tried everything)

 Depression is nothing to take lightly.
 It’s a serious condition that can have horrible consequences.
 (I need to state here that I am not a mental health practitioner, counselor, or therapist, and the information written here is based on my own personal experiences and opinions.)

-The Six Things I Stopped That Helped Me Beat Depression
+The Six Things I Stopped That Helped Me Beat Depression (when I thought I’d tried everything)

 1. I stopped comparing myself with others.